 Although some filling we get from our suppliers has a flame retardant amount LESS THAN 1,000 parts per million, we feel it's totally misleading to check the box that says "contain NO added flame retardant chemicals".
 Because it does have a flame retardant!
 That word "added" is confusing to the average consumer.

 To be more clear, as with all bean bag companies, to comply with CA TB117-2013, products manufactured after 12/31/14 must be labeled a certain way.
 This makes them compliant.
 It is not required that they are flame retardant free.
-To our knowledge, all bean bags (not just ours) that are filled with polystyrene (styrofoam) will have flame retardants to some degree.
 CA TB117-2013 specifies parameters on how to label your bean bag, not that it doesn't have any FRs.
 Ahh!
 Products errs on the side of caution and labels products produced in 2015 and later to disclose that we DO have flame retardants, even if we could potentially select the TB 117-2013 option that we do NOT have "added" flame retardants because the flame retardant amount on some of our filling is below a certain threshold.

 CA TB117-2013 can be misleading and some companies are taking advantage of the confusing wording.
 Please contact us directly for more information - we are happy to answer with complete honesty!
 If someone tells you their polystyrene does not have ANY flame retardants, you should question them thoroughly.

-Remember, our covers and liners do NOT have flame retardants (except as clearly noted like our FR vinyl).Bonus: customers with Ahh bean bags get discounts on filler!
+Remember, our covers and liners do NOT have flame retardants (except "Kinetic Energy-Plum").Bonus: customers with Ahh bean bags get discounts on filler!

 All bean bag chairs are upholstered furniture, which also fall into a special category because they are filled.
 As such, all bean bags are legally required to include labels with information about the manufacturer (name, address, Uniform Registry Number) and what the filling is.
 In most cases, it should also include flammability information.
 With this information, consumers are safer.
 Especially because children often use bean bag chairs, it is vital that you know what is inside, if it meets US flammability standards, and who to contact if you have problems.